sveltia/sveltia-cms/README.md

 - Fields in non-default locales are validated as expected[^13].
 - [Integrates DeepL](#use-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 - You can [disable non-default locale content](#disable-non-default-locale-content)[^15].
-- You can [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters[^12].
+- You can [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters.
+Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]:
+  - `prefix`: A string to be prepended to the value.
+Default: an empty string.
+  - `use_b32_encoding`: Whether to encode the value with Base32.
+Default: `false`.
+  - `read_only`: Whether to make the field read-only.
+Default: `true`.
 - Resolves the [limitations in the list and object widgets](https://decapcms.org/docs/i18n/#limitations) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
 - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].